 - The vxassist command may be used instead of the vxvoladm command to create ISP volumes as well as non-ISP volumes.
-Any vxassist specification attributes are converted into equivalent ISP rules. - Creation of a large number of volumes in a single operation, and retrieval of information have been speeded up. - Annotation of storage devices may now be performed by assigning tags and optional tag values to disks and LUNs. - The vxassist printrules or vxvoladm printrules commands may be used to display the raw set of ISP rules that were used to allocate storage to a volume. - A specified number of volumes with a given intent can be created at the same time. - Additional information retrieval commands are provided to support queries such as: - Given a template, return all template sets that refer to that template. - Given a template, list all the templates on which the specified template is dependent. - The linked break-off snapshot volume feature allows ISP feature to support fast resynchronization (FastResync) with snapshot operations such as refresh and restore. - Migration between non-ISP and ISP volumes. - The ISP intent version number has been increased to 30.
+Any vxassist specification attributes are converted into equivalent ISP rules. - Creation of a large number of volumes in a single operation, and retrieval of information have been speeded up. - The vxassist printrules or vxvoladm printrules commands may be used to display the raw set of ISP rules that were used to allocate storage to a volume. - A specified number of volumes with a given intent can be created at the same time. - The vxtemplate listtemplate command can be used to support queries such as: - Given a template, return all template sets that refer to that template. - Given a template, list all the templates on which the specified template is dependent. - The linked break-off snapshot volume feature allows ISP feature to support fast resynchronization (FastResync) with snapshot operations such as refresh and restore. - Migration between non-ISP and ISP volumes. - The ISP intent version number has been increased to 30.